Live Chat Now

 From recent news to everyday conversation, many of us may have heard of “emotional intelligence”—also referred to as “emotional quotient” (EQ)—but may not understand what the term means or how to foster it.

 DeVry University alum Marco Ruiz—who has dedicated many hours to developing his own mental and emotional strengths—offers some perspective.
-See how he achieved his personal goals and learn his top five tips to help improve emotional intelligence and enhance your own development.

 The Power of EQ